Fishing vocabulary in Luchazi

 - Ku suinga = to fish using a fishing basket.

-- Ku ta miziva = fishing using trap baskets.
+- Ku ta miziva = to set fish trap basket; fishing using trap baskets.

 - Ku ta makinda = fishing using large trap baskets.